Need assistance with releases from a CDCR institution or facility?

 How do I reach the Division of Adult Institutions Headquarters office?

-What if County Probation staff disagree with CDCR’s determination that an inmate will be released to PRCS?
+What if County Probation staff disagree with CDCR’s determination that an inmates will be released to PRCS?

 What if the County Probation staff disagree with being identified as the County of Last Legal Residence?

 To contest the identification of the County of Last Legal Residence, please contact the Institution PRCS County Liaison List (refer to the hyperlink above).

 Who do I contact if I need educational records for a released inmate?